 The Accommodations Coordinator is available to advise RUSM students regarding the accommodation request processes for USMLE.
 However, the Accommodation Coordinator, or anyone else at the University, cannot guarantee accommodations granted at RUSM will be granted by NBME and have no decision making authority with respect to the outcome of such requests.

-While RUSM is committed to providing reasonable accommodations to qualifying students, RUSM cannot guarantee that any facility not under RUSM control, including clinical facilities, housing and oth ments, on or off the island of Dominica, will provide accommodations for individuals with disabilities.
+While RUSM is committed to providing reasonable accommodations to qualifying students, RUSM cannot guarantee that any facility not under RUSM control, including clinical facilities, housing and other establishments, will provide accommodations for individuals with disabilities.